NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

 ### Mixin

-At different points in time (based on block height), TurtleCoin had optional mixins or minimum mixins or fixed mixins.
-You should choose to checkout Nest at a specific tag based on the time you forked TurtleCoin and the mixin parameters you chose.
+At different points in time (based on block height), NibbleClassic had optional mixins or minimum mixins or fixed mixins.
+You should choose to checkout Nest at a specific tag based on the time you forked NibbleClassic and the mixin parameters you chose.

 ### Other small modifications

 - in constants.go:

-    - `urlCryptoCompareTRTL`: if your coin is listed on cryptocompare.com, modify the ticker in the url, otherwise remove the exchange rate feature entirely.
+    - `urlCryptoCompareNBX`: if your coin is listed on cryptocompare.com, modify the ticker in the url, otherwise remove the exchange rate feature entirely.

     - `defaultRemoteDaemonAddress` and `defaultRemoteDaemonPort`: modify based on your most reliable remote node.